Regal-Internet-Brothers/networking/README.md

 * **Decide who connects, and when**; filter allowed addresses, only allow a single client, or limit the number of connections yourself.

 * **Extend the framework**; most routines are *protected*, meaning any extending class can use them.
 Write packets yourself, handle internal messages, and add features.
 Everything is open source, and open to extension.

+## API Disclaimer:
+This module acts as a successor to the ['regalnet'](https://bitbucket.org/ImmutableOctet/regalnet) module, development of which has been discontinued.
+This module aims to replace that module, though it is not API, or binary compatible with it.

+Functionality provided in this repository was *(Until recently)* very experimental.
+Though this is now an officially supported module, it is still in relatively early development, and may still see some API changes.
+That being said, this should be stable enough for most use-cases.
+Use this module at your own risk.
+Long-term API compatibility may be assumed, but some implementation details may change.
+Feel free to stick with older versions if newer commits are unstable.
+I'm still unsure if I'm going to need multiple branches or not.
+In the event I do, it will likely be named "experimental", and cover new features.

 ### Notes:
 *UDP-reliability has been considered working for a long time, though advanced stability testing has yet to be done.*